ratherlargerobot/diyaudioplayer.js/README.md

 The `id` fields tell *diyaudioplayer.js* that these elements are designated for displaying the elapsed/remaining/duration times for the track.
 As the track plays, or the user drags the playback position slider, the values inside of these tags will be updated and replaced frequently.

 The `--:--` entries inside of the tags are intended to represent an initial starting state that will be replaced immediately as soon as a track is loaded.
-Note that mobile browsers may defer loading until as late as possible to save bandwidth.
+Note that mobile browsers often defer loading until as late as possible to save bandwidth.

-It is possible to set the *no time* value using the `diyaudioplayer.setNoTimeDisplay()` function.
+It is possible to set the *no time* display value using the `diyaudioplayer.setNoTimeDisplay()` function.
 If you set this to something other than `--:--`, update these values inside of the tags to match that value.

 ### Add previous track / next track buttons